RutronikSystemSolutions/RDK2_Production/README.md

 ### Debugging

-If you successfully have imported the application, the debug configurations are already prepared to use with a the KitProg3, MiniProg4, or J-link.
+If you have successfully imported the application, the debug configurations are already prepared to use with the KitProg3, MiniProg4.
 Open the ModusToolbox perspective and find the **Quick Panel**.
 Click on the desired debug launch configuration and wait until the programming completes and the debugging process starts.

 <img src="images/quick_panel.png" style="zoom:100%;" />